zng-ui/zng/examples/README.md

 Use `cargo do run-wasm multi` to run on the browser.

+Use `cargo do build-ios multi` to build library for XCode iOS project.

-Note that web support is very limited, only a small subset of services are supported and only headless (without renderer) apps can run.
+Note that WASM support is very limited, only a small subset of services are supported and only headless (without renderer) apps can run.
+Also note that iOS does not build yet, support is planed after Glutin implements it (or some other ANGLE based crate).

 ### `respawn`